 This UNESCO World Heritage site is hugely popular and quickly became Venezuela’s top tourist attractions besides being located in an isolated jungle.
-The best time to visit the falls is during rainy season, from June to December, when the rivers are deep enough to use and Pemon, the indigenous people of Venezuela, offer guided trips.
+The best time to visit the waterfalls is during the rainy season, from June to December, when the rivers are deep enough to use and Pemon, the indigenous people of Venezuela, offers guided trips.

 9. Salto del Agrio, Argentina

 Not impressively high but surrounded by inimitable yellow and red basaltic rocks, this 197-feet tall fall makes for a fantastic travel destination.
 The crystal-clear water which appears lusciously green and turquoise is a colorful contrast to the deep-red stones nearby.
 Topped off by the surrounding Araucarias pine trees, with their thick, “reptilian” branches, that can grow up to 130 feet high, this region is truly worth a visit, especially since you will encounter much fewer tourists than at other popular waterfalls, like the Angel Falls or the Iguazu Falls.

 10. Dettifoss, Iceland

 Iceland’s raw beauty is no longer a secret, nor are its breath-taking waterfalls around the world.
 The Dettifoss falls are located north-east of the country, close to Akureyri, Iceland’s second-biggest city with only 18,191 inhabitants – which explains the region’s untouched nature.
 The water comes straight from the nearby glacier, turning the water into a greyish white.

 The view from the east bank is much better than from the west bank, where the view is hindered by the waterfall’s crashing spray.